virtualmarc/gitlab-ci-runner-win/README.md

 Installation
 ------------

-Just checkout this repository, open the project in visual studio 2013 and compile yourself or use one of our precompiled binaries.
+Just checkout this repository, open the project in visual studio 2013 and compile yourself.

 The configuration initialization begins on the first run.